 So if you are just a beginner pinner or have been pinning for awhile, you’re welcome to check out my boards—- Make, Take and Teach on Pinterest!

 Assembling the activities is pretty easy.
 You’ll want to print the mitten on cardstock so that they are durable and then laminate.
 Just grab a few clothespins and your activity is all set.
 This is so not necessary, but I decided to “cutesie” up the clothespins by attaching little snowballs on the ends.
 I picked up this foam packet at Micheal’s Craft Store.
 There’s a variety of shapes to use for different activities.

 You can find the snowballs on a template of 4.
 Simply peel them off and put the on the end of the clothespin.

 When you download the Mitten Match Rhyme, you’ll receive 30 rhyming mitten pairs!

-Now for the Mitten Match Math- You can download the Number Concepts to 10 and the addition facts to 10 for free.
+Now for the Mitten Match Math- You can download the addition facts to 10 for free.

-Click the following link to download Mitten Math for Addition Mitten Match Math Addition Revised
+Click the following link to download Mitten Math for Addition Mitten Math